DSXiangLi/DecryptPrompt/README.md

 - Survey of Hallucination in Natural Language Generation

 ### 大模型能力探究
+- In Context Learning
   - LARGER LANGUAGE MODELS DO IN-CONTEXT LEARNING DIFFERENTLY
-- Evidence of Meaning in Language Models Trained on Programs
-- Sparks of Artificial General Intelligence: Early experiments with GPT-4
   - How does in-context learning work?
 A framework for understanding the differences from traditional supervised learning
   - Why can GPT learn in-context?
 Language Model Secretly Perform Gradient Descent as Meta-Optimizers :star:
+  - Rethinking the Role of Demonstrations What Makes incontext learning work? :star:
+  - Trained Transformers Learn Linear Models In-Context
+- 涌现能力
+  - Sparks of Artificial General Intelligence: Early experiments with GPT-4
   - Emerging Ability of Large Language Models :star:
-- Rethinking the Role of Demonstrations What Makes incontext learning work? :star:
-- Can Explanations Be Useful for Calibrating Black Box Models
+- 能力评估
   - IS CHATGPT A GENERAL-PURPOSE NATURAL LANGUAGE PROCESSING TASK SOLVER?
   - Can Large Language Models Infer Causation from Correlation?
   - Holistic Evaluation of Language Model
   - Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond
   - Theory of Mind May Have Spontaneously Emerged in Large Language Models
   - Beyond The Imitation Game: Quantifying And Extrapolating The Capabilities Of Language Models
-- On the Robustness of ChatGPT: An Adversarial and Out-of-distribution Perspective
-- Demystifying GPT Self-Repair for Code Generation
   - Do Models Explain Themselves?
 Counterfactual Simulatability of Natural Language Explanations
+  - Demystifying GPT Self-Repair for Code Generation
+  - Evidence of Meaning in Language Models Trained on Programs
+  - Can Explanations Be Useful for Calibrating Black Box Models
+  - On the Robustness of ChatGPT: An Adversarial and Out-of-distribution Perspective
   - Language acquisition: do children and language models follow similar learning stages?

-- Trained Transformers Learn Linear Models In-Context
+### Prompt Tunning范式

-### Tunning Free Prompt
+- Tunning Free Prompt
   - GPT2: Language Models are Unsupervised Multitask Learners
   - GPT3: Language Models are Few-Shot Learners   :star:
   - LAMA: Language Models as Knowledge Bases?
   - AutoPrompt: Eliciting Knowledge from Language Models

-### Fix-Prompt LM Tunning
+- Fix-Prompt LM Tunning
   - T5: Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer
   - PET-TC(a): Exploiting Cloze Questions for Few Shot Text Classification and Natural Language Inference  :star:
   - PET-TC(b): PETSGLUE It’s Not Just Size That Matters Small Language Models are also few-shot learners
   - GenPET: Few-Shot Text Generation with Natural Language Instructions
   - LM-BFF: Making Pre-trained Language Models Better Few-shot Learners  :star:
   - ADEPT: Improving and Simplifying Pattern Exploiting Training

-### Fix-LM Prompt Tunning
+- Fix-LM Prompt Tunning
   - Prefix-tuning: Optimizing continuous prompts for generation
   - Prompt-tunning: The power of scale for parameter-efficient prompt tuning :star:
   - P-tunning: GPT Understands Too :star:
   - WARP: Word-level Adversarial ReProgramming

-### LM + Prompt Tunning
+- LM + Prompt Tunning
   - P-tunning v2: Prompt Tuning Can Be Comparable to Fine-tunning Universally Across Scales and Tasks
   - PTR: Prompt Tuning with Rules for Text Classification
   - PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains

-### Fix-LM Adapter Tunning
+- Fix-LM Adapter Tunning
   - LORA: LOW-RANK ADAPTATION OF LARGE LANGUAGE MODELS :star:
   - LST: Ladder Side-Tuning for Parameter and Memory Efficient Transfer Learning
   - Parameter-Efficient Transfer Learning for NLP
   - INTRINSIC DIMENSIONALITY EXPLAINS THE EFFECTIVENESS OF LANGUAGE MODEL FINE-TUNING

 ### 主流LLMS
 - GLM-130B: AN OPEN BILINGUAL PRE-TRAINED MODEL